 Please remove all staples, sticky tape and plastic bags.

-Please do not include drinks cartons as we cannot collect them for recycling.
+Please do not include drinks cartons or paper cups in the sack for cardboard as we cannot collect them for recycling.

 - BT and Thompson phone directories